Siege of Malta (1798–1800): Maltese uprising

 Late in September, a British convoy consisting of 13 battered ships under Captain Sir James Saumarez appeared off the island.
 Survivors of the Battle of the Nile, they were in urgent need of repair and unable to directly assist in the siege.
 Nevertheless, Saumarez met with representatives of the Maltese and on 25 September, sent an offer of truce to Vaubois on their behalf.
 Vaubois replied "Vous avez, sans doute, oublié que des Français sont dans la place.
 Le sort des habitans [sic] ne vous regarde pointe.
-Quant à votre sommation, les soldats français ne sont point habitués à ce style" ("You might have forgotten that the French hold this place.
+Quant à votre sommation, les soldats français ne sont point habitués à ce style" ("You have, no doubt, forgotten that French soldiers are present.
 The fate of the inhabitants is none of your concern.
-As for your ultimatum, French soldiers are not accustomed to such a tone").
+As for your summons, French soldiers are not accustomed to that style).
 Unable to persuade the French to give in, Saumarez instead provided the Maltese forces with 1,200 muskets with which to continue the siege and, unable to delay repairs any longer, sailed for Gibraltar at the end of the month.

 On 12 October, the British ships of the line HMS Alexander under Captain Alexander Ball, HMS Culloden under Captain Thomas Troubridge and HMS Colossus under Captain George Murray joined Niza's ships off Malta, marking the formal start of the blockade.
 On the same day, Vaubois withdrew the last of his soldiers into the fortified new city of Valletta, accompanied by approximately 100 Maltese nationals who had joined the French forces.
 The garrison numbered over 3,000 men and initially at least was well supplied.
 In the harbour lay the ships of the line Dégo and Athénien and the frigate Carthaginoise, all of which were former ships of the Maltese Navy, as well as the newly arrived Guillaume Tell and frigates Justice and Diane, survivors of the Battle of the Nile under Rear-Admiral Pierre-Charles Villeneuve, which had reached Malta at the end of September.